-The rules will thwart people's ability to plan, delay, space, and limit pregnancies as is best for them, thereby undermining their ability to participate equally in society and further their educational and career goals.
+The rules will thwart people's ability to plan, delay, space, and limit pregnancies as is best for them, thereby undermining their financial stability, educational advancement, and career goals.

 1. Access to Contraception Provides Life-Long Economic Benefits to Women, Families, and Society.